MoshoodSO/teacher-s-aide-ai/README.md

 ## 📖 Description

-**Teacher's Aide AI** is a web application built to assist educators in generating comprehensive lesson plans and educational materials.
+**Teacher's Aide** is a web application built to assist educators in generating comprehensive lesson plans and educational materials.
 By combining artificial intelligence with an intuitive interface, the platform simplifies lesson planning, allowing teachers to focus on what matters most—engaging their students.

 ### Key Objectives